ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/start.md

 Perform a build and run all automated tests between individual updates.

 Commit each individual update (you can always squash the commits before merging into `main`).
-This will allow you to fall back to a working state if any individual update causes problem.
+This will allow you to fall back to a working state if any individual update causes problems.

 Let's practice by updating our project now (**note**: you do not need to do all of the `git` related parts for the training, but you definitely should if you are working with a production project).

 **Note**: Ionic Framework version 7 is currently in pre-release.
 Let's do the training using that version since it will be released soon.
-Follow the <a href="https://ionicframework.com/docs/v7/updating/7-0">upgrade instruction</a>.
+Follow the <a href="https://ionicframework.com/docs/v7/updating/7-0" target="_blank">upgrade instructions</a>.
 For our project, we just need to deal with `npm install @ionic/angular@next` and the `.browserslistrc` updates.
 We are not far enough along to have to worry about any of the other migration steps.

 ## Side Note: `ionic serve` vs. `npm start`